And what you need to do to be ready

 This was just a matter of prioritizing battles.
 Getting him to do it would have been like pulling teeth, and I put a lot more value on the work experience than on paperwork experience.

 I had an honest talk with the owner about my son’s strengths, weaknesses, and idiosyncrasies.

 If your child has any quirks that are likely to show up at work, it’s better to give everybody a head’s up.
 My son, for instance, is very rigid when it comes to keeping things in their appropriate boxes.

-Before COVID, I would drop him off at school so he could do his homework — because school work belongs at school, of course.
+Before COVID, I would drop him off at school as soon as the doors opened so he could do his homework — because school work belongs at school, of course.
 Moreover, I was a bit worried about this particular job, because our dogs’ barking drives him nuts.
 When I asked him about it, he said, “That’s completely different.
 Dogs are supposed to bark there.”
 (And, knowing how his logic works, that made perfect sense to me.)

 Getting back on track, he was supposed to complete some online training on dog behavior — at home.
 Even though the training is paid, which I thought would motivate him, it wasn’t long before I started hearing the same grumbling I had always heard about homework.
 So I texted his boss and suggested that he include the training in my son’s schedule so he could do it onsite.
 He agreed, and so far it’s going great.

 I told the owner about the tax incentives he may qualify for.